Grandmother helps St. Charles senior Gracial stay focused on the way to Mizzou

 "It's been a long time since I ran that fast," Leonard joked.

-Gracial, who verbally committed to Mizzou in May, was a shining star on a team that won just five of 30 games during his three years, including back-to-back 1-9 campaigns.
+Gracial, who verbally committed in May to Mizzou, was a shining star on a team that won just five of 30 games during his three years, including back-to-back 1-9 campaigns.

-Yet he managed to become a dominate force, despite teams using two and sometimes three players to try and keep him out of the backfield.
+Yet he managed to become a dominant force, despite teams using two and sometimes three players to try and keep him out of the backfield.

 Gracial recorded 17 sacks and 43 tackles for loss with four fumble recoveries in his career.
 He even caught four touchdown passes while occasionally playing as a tight end.